thatchej/R-ClassicBooks/docs/tasks.md

 The `dplyr` package has several functions to join two data frames together.

-Require the `dplyr` package in `data.R` below the other packages in `data.R`.
+Require the `dplyr` package below the `readr` package.

 ## 1.5 - Join titles and stats
-Still in `data.R`, let's align the titles and author information with the correct stats.
+Let's align the titles and author information with the correct stats.

 Use the appropriate function from the `dplyr` package to join the `titles` and `stats` data frames into one data frame. *Note: Each data set has the same number of records.
 They also have an identical set of `id`s.*